 Utilities are expected to be the highest user of IoT endpoints.
 The fastest growing segment, however, is building automation.
 The revenue from endpoints electronics is expected to total $389 billion globally in 2020.

 An overview of the industries and use cases from the perspective of the installed base of IoT endpoints in 2020 (and end 2019) with data regarding endpoint electronics revenues.
-Note: Gartner tracks commercial IoT, industrial IoT and the usage of IoT devices in automotive markets; in the graphic below all three are represented.
+Note: Gartner tracks commercial IoT, industrial IoT and the usage of IoT devices in the automotive industry; in the graphic below all three are represented.

 In 2020 the number of IoT endpoints is forecasted to reach 5.8 billion endpoints, as mentioned a 21% increase from 2019.